 SEO is one of the best ways to get a constant stream of traffic to your website.
-See, viral content can get you a blast of visitors to your website, but that traffic will decline quickly over time.
+See, viral content can get a blast of visitors to your website, but that traffic will decline quickly.
 What is truly important is the traffic that you generate after the viral peak.

 That’s where SEO comes in.
-But the thing is, it only works if you are doing SEO the right way on your blog…including getting all of the essential WordPress settings correct.
+The thing is, it only works if you are doing SEO the right way on your blog…including getting all of the essential WordPress settings correct.

 Setting the site title and meta description

 Everything starts with a keyword-rich title and meta description for your blog.

 A good formula for creating a title tag is picking something short, keyword rich and catchy.
 For example, a blog targeting stock market investors might use the title tag “The Million Dollar Portfolio – Daily Stock Picks.”

 In the example above, you’ll notice that the first part is very enticing, the second part is more keyword rich than the first half, and the overall title tag is short.